 The judge would also determine whether the detained individual is a fight risk and analyze the strength of his or her legal case against deportation.
 In addition, the judge may want to know if the applicant is employed, whether he or she rents or owns a home, and whether he or she qualifies in any way for a green card, asylum, or some other form of relief.
 The judge will also determine whether the detained individual is a danger to the community.

-Arranging and preparing for a Oak Brook immigration bond hearing can be stressful.
+Arranging and preparing for an Oak Brook immigration bond hearing can be stressful.
 However, you may increase your chances of release if you approach the topic of bonds with the help of an experienced immigration lawyer.
-Call today for immediate advice regarding immigration detention and the possibility of release from ICE custody.
+Contact us today for immediate advice regarding immigration detention and the possibility of release from ICE custody.